 The decision was made to attack Damascus.
 The armies were assembled in Acre.
 Present were Baldwin, the Patriarch Fulcher, Kings Louis and Conrad, Archbishops of Caesarea and Nazareth, Masters of the Knights Temple and Hospital.

 Louis VII, the king of France, was not happy with Henry's new position as Duke of Normandy.
 Louis declared war on Henry.
-The dispute was sent to arbitration in Paris (who by - probably Knights Templar) and was resolved by Henry doing homage to Louis for Normandy and giving France the area of Vexin.
+But Louis fell ill and the two enemies did not meet in battle.
+The dispute was sent to arbitration in Paris (Knights Templar?) and was resolved by Henry doing homage to Louis for Normandy and giving France the area of Vexin.

 The marriage of King Louis VII of France and his wife Eleanor of Aquitaine was annulled.
 The reason for the divorce was given as consanguinity which means both Louis and Eleanor shared a common ancestor.
 But the marriage had never been a happy one and Eleanor had been accused of adultery while accompanying Louis on crusade to the Holy Land in 1149.

 Only two months after Eleanor of Aquitaine's marriage to Louis VII, king of France was annulled, she married Henry of Anjou - the future king of England - Henry II.